-April 8 was Easter Sunday, a day of celebration and thanksgiving for Christians across the globe.
+Easter Sunday is a day of celebration and thanksgiving for Christians worldwide.
 In his sermon on Sunday, our Pastor focused his message on 1 Corinthians 15:1-26.
 St. Paul the Apostle is speaking to the Corinthians about the resurrection of the dead, which many flatly denied.
-Paul understands that the doctrine of Christ’s death and resurrection is the foundation of Christianity and that removing it causes all our hopes for eternity to sink.
+However, Paul understood that without Christ’s death and resurrection, there is no salvation.

-It is the power of the resurrection that proclaims Jesus is the Son of God.
-It is the resurrection that assures us when we put our faith in Christ and follow His teachings, eternal life awaits.
-Finally, it is the power of the resurrection that gives us hope.
+It’s the power of the resurrection that proclaims Jesus is the Son of God and assures us that when we put our faith in Christ and follow His teachings, eternal life awaits.
+Finally, it’s the power of the resurrection that gives us hope.

 Christ is the Son of God.

 On the cross, Jesus was mocked.
 If He truly was who He said He was, then surely He had the power to save Himself.
-Yet, Christ chose to demonstrate His power in a different way.
+Yet, Christ chose to demonstrate His power differently.
 The power He chose was love.

 Through His death and resurrection, He conquered all enemies and destroyed all dominions, even death itself.
 His sacrifice paved the way for us to receive forgiveness for our sins and eternal life with the Father.
 That is love in its purest form, unconditional, abiding, and everlasting.

-Eternal life awaits all who believe in and follow Christ.
+Eternal life awaits all who believe in Christ.

 Jesus did not come to condemn, but to save us.
 The Gospel of John 8:1-11 reminds us that we have a responsibility for our salvation.
 After the crowd had dispersed following Jesus’ directive that, “He who is without sin may cast the first stone,” He turned to the woman who’d been brought to Him for judgment and asked, “Woman, where are they?
 Has no one condemned you?”
 To which she replied, “No one, sir.”
 “Then neither do I condemn you,” Jesus declared.
 “Go now and leave your life of sin.”